 Free entrance

-This mausoleum's construction was officially started on September 2nd, 1973, in the place where Ho Chi Minh used to read the Declaration of Independence on September 2nd, 1945, the center of Ba Dinh Square.
-You can come here to visit and see the embalmed body of Ho Chi Minh preserved inside the mausoleum.
+This mausoleum’s construction officially started on September 2nd, 1973, in the place where Ho Chi Minh used to read the Declaration of Independence on September 2nd, 1945, the center of Ba Dinh Square.
+You can visit and see the embalmed body of Ho Chi Minh preserved inside the mausoleum.

-See our full guide for visiting the Ho Chi Minh Mausoleum.
+See our complete guide for visiting the Ho Chi Minh Mausoleum

 The Museum of Ho Chi Minh (Hanoi)